Wadian802/wadian802.github.io/docs/index.md

 ---
-title: Welcome to the Show
+title: A Piece of the Pi
 tags:
 - tag1
 - tag2
 ---

-## Sometimes, when you try to make things easier, you end of making them even harder.
+## Energy is anywhere you can find it.
+Sometimes it takes a little following water and a few good pieces of electronics.